johsteffens/beth/doc/bcore/btcl.md

 ```

-# One Expression, No Statements, Semicolon Operator
+# One Expression
 BTCL has no distinct statements.
 Any contiguous code represents just one expression.
-This is typically a composite (or tree) of expressions joined via operators.
+This can be a composite (or tree) of expressions joined via functions,
+operators or conditional branches.
-Expressions that can not be decomposed are called ***Literals***.
+Non-composite expressions are called ***Literals***.

+## Continuation operator
 Although the semicolon ';' is traditionally understood as separator for
 consecutive statements, in BTCL it is a binary operator combining two
 consecutive expressions.
+Hence the semicolon behaves as a [binary operator](#list-of-operators).
+I call this operator **Continuation**.

 ```a ; b``` means: